yuno-payments/yuno-docs/docs/DIRECT INTEGRATION USE CASES/set-up-payment-method.md

 <Video src="https://github.com/writechoiceorg/yuno-images/raw/main/doc/set_up_you_account/connection_setup_V4_v2.mp4" />

-### Step 2: Set up Routing for Your New Connection
+### Step 2: Set Up Routing for Your New Connection

 After adding a connection, you must assign it to a route, which determines which provider processes payments.
 For a basic setup, follow these steps: